DC-AO-CR/laravel_mvc_example/README.md

 ## How do I run this project?

+You will need to set up your environment first to run this project with Sail.
+The [HOWTO: Build a Laravel project with Sail](https://github.com/DC-AO-CR/laravel_build_project) instructs you on how to set up your environment with the right tools and to set up a new Laravel project in a Docker container.

 You will need to do the following steps to get this project up and running:
 * Clone the project to a local directory.
 * Use the command `./vendor/bin/sail up` in a terminal to get the project up and running.